The Missing Cross to Purity

 all in prison all in the bonds of death and jaws of death;

-for who are out of truth are no free men.
+for those who are out of truth are not free men.

-Though they be high priests, and readers, preachers, and expounders,
+Though they are high priests, and readers, preachers, and expounders,

 as the great high priests, and the lofty Pharisees and scribes were,